 * The series of combat aircraft built by SAAB seem impressive enough at first sight.
 What makes them even more impressive is the realization that Sweden's entire population is about that of a major metropolis, distributed over a country about the size of California.
 As one author put it, imagine the mayor of New York City or Tokyo or London announcing that the city government was going to fund development and production of a combat aircraft.
 It puts the ambition of the effort into proper perspective.

-One of the interesting observations about the Viggen was that despite the fact that it used as much Swedish content as possible, it still used an American engine (at least at the core), and carried American and British designed missiles.
-The Swedes were clearly serious about their neutrality, but during the Cold War it was never exactly a case of sitting precisely on the fence, since in practice NATO was not the threat Swedish defense planners spent most of their time worrying about.
+One of the interesting observations about the Viggen was that, despite the fact that it used as much Swedish content as possible, it still used an American engine (at least at the core), and carried American and British designed missiles.
+The Swedes were clearly serious about their neutrality, but during the Cold War it was never exactly a case of sitting precisely on the fence: NATO was not the threat Swedish defense planners spent most of their time worrying about.
 There are rumors that there was always quite a bit of intelligence-sharing between Sweden and NATO, but it was kept a tight secret.
+One suspects the Soviets understood which way Sweden tilted perfectly well, but saw no reason to make an issue about it unless the Swedes were indiscreet.

 * Sources include: